ElFalch/lund-farm/README.md

 ### Colours

-The colours used reflect those in the main image on the home page and convey the cosy, inviting atmsophere of Lund Farm whilst providing enough contrast to be accessible.
+The colours used reflect those in the main image on the home page and convey the cosy, inviting atmsophere of Lund Farm whilst providing enough contrast to be interesting and accessible.

 ### Fonts